Help your hamster cool off in the heat

 Check the temperature of the cage regularly

-Make sure that the temperature in the cage The temperature of your hamster remains within a correct range, if not comfortable.
-It is generally accepted that hamsters can tolerate temperatures between 18°C and 24°C.
+Make sure that the temperature in the cage your hamster's temperature remains within a reasonable, if not comfortable, range.
+Generally speaking, hamsters can tolerate temperatures between 18°C and 24°C.

 Beyond this limit, they may be prone to heat stroke.
 Check the temperature of the cage regularly with a thermometer and adjust it if necessary.